ntbloom/drinkbase/API/DrinkBase_methods.md

     def calcABV(self, drink):
       '''returns alcohol by volume for 'drink' as a float''' --
-    def calcAlcoholUnits(self, drink):
+    def calcAlcoholOz(self, drink):
-      '''returns total units of alcohol for 'drink' as a float''' --
+      '''returns volume of alcohol in oz for 'drink' as a float''' --
     def calcBrightness(self, drink):
       '''returns brightness value for 'drink' as a float'''